As part of my work with Avie, I designed an onboarding experience for new and returning patients.

-By chunking tasks into 3-4 steps like this was to make onboarding feel more manageable for patients.
+I was able to group complex tasks and present them as a single step, on a single screen By chunking tasks into 3-4 steps like this was to make onboarding feel more manageable for patients.
 Four steps feels easier than 25, even if the effort required is the same.
 And progression feels more meaningful as well.

-As a result, the system can adapt to the varying needs of different clinics and patients.
+Each step is a module that can be configured for each patient As a result, the system can adapt to the varying needs of different clinics and patients.
 To a similar end, I used cards to display a variety of content formats while maintaining visual consistency throughout the experience.

-The welcome page confirms a patient’s scheduled procedure and gives an overview of the onboarding steps.
+I used copy and interactions to guide and reassure patients as they progressed through the onboarding flow The welcome page confirms a patient's scheduled procedure and gives an overview of the onboarding steps.
 And, rather than use generic language, the progress button labels describe the next step in the flow.

 When sending a form, the button label text transitions from “Send” to “Sent” and the text color transitions from blue to green.
 And in the FAQ section, a patient gets visual confirmation when then submit a question.